Morioka-Yutaka/sas_dataset_json/sas_dataset_json.md

   Features:
     - Automatically detects and prioritizes extended attributes for variables.
     - Captures dataset-level metadata such as label and last modified date.
-    - Outputs structured "columns" and rows part sections per dataset-JSON v1.1.0.
+    - Outputs structured "columns" and "rows" sections per dataset-JSON v1.1.0.

   Dependencies:
     - Requires access to `sashelp.vxattr`, `sashelp.vcolumn`, and `sashelp.vtable`.